 I have an AB in Biology from Wabash College, an MPhil in Human Genetics from Yale University, and a PhD in Genetics from Yale University.
-I pursued postdoctoral training in pathology at Yale, afterwhich I was appointed to a nontenure track faculty position.
-After a long stint on the faculty of the Purdue University College of Pharmacy, I joined the faculty of the Auburn University Harrison School of Pharmacy, where I hold the Gilliland and Franklin Professorship and serve as the Associate Dean for Research and Graduate Programs.
-In addition to my administrative and teaching responsibilities, I continue to pursue my own research interests.
-My group is particularly interested in signal transduction by ErbB family receptor tyrosine kinases and their regulation by members of the epidermal growth factor family of peptide hormones.
+I pursued postdoctoral training in pathology at Yale, after which I was appointed to a nontenure track faculty position.
+After a long stint on the faculty of the Purdue University College of Pharmacy, I joined the faculty of the Auburn University Harrison School of Pharmacy, where I hold the Gilliland and Franklin Professorship and served for 8 years as the Associate Dean for Research and Graduate Programs.
+In addition to my teaching responsibilities, I continue to pursue my own research interests.
+My group is particularly interested in signal transduction by ErbB family receptor tyrosine kinases and their role in human malignancies, particularly metastatic melanoma and triple-negative breast cancer.

 I participate in BOINC because I wish to support the underlying science.
 The agenda of my research group has lead me to be particularly interested in protein structure/function relationships and in methods for modeling protein structures from first principles.